AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ### Item 12: Understand how `throw`ing an `exception` differs from passing a parameter or calling a `virtual` function

-Passing an `exception` from a `throw` block to a `catch` clause looks and feels the same a passing an argument from a function call to the functions parameter.
-However, they are different.
+Passing an `exception` from a `throw` expression to a `catch` clause deceptively feels the same a passing an argument from a function call to the functions parameter.
+Do not be deceived!

 #### `exception` copying

-Function parameters and `exception`s can be passed by value, reference or pointer.
-However, once passed, the behavior becomes different.
+`exception`s can be passed by value, reference or pointer just like a function parameters.
+Yet, once passed, the behavior becomes different.

 ``` cpp